Class Projects

 Embedded Snake Arcade Game: https://github.com/oonwuta/ECE36200-Group-Project.git

 For ECE 362, Microprocessor Design, my course project was a snake arcade game, using the RP2350.
-For this project, I designed a 4 layer PCB housing the RP2350.
-We programmed the game fully in C
+For this project, I designed a 4 layer PCB housing the RP2350 and programmed a substantial portion of the game.

 A demonstration on breadboard